Peruvian Beans

 The other somewhat obscure ingredient is harina de camote (sweet potato flour).
 Again, you can often find it locally in the international foods section or at a Latino foods market.
 You can substitute potato flour, masa de harina, or even cornstarch.
 I use it to make a slurry to thicken the broth in the beans.

-Peruvian beans are smooth yellow beans indigenous to Peru.
-These lovely beans are also know as mayocoba, canary, and Peruano beans.
+Peruvian beans are smooth yellow beans indigenous to Peru, but popularized in Mexico.
+These lovely beans are also know as mayocoba, canary/canario, and Peruano beans.
 At some point, the Peruvian beans were cross-pollinated by Mexican agronomists, and the mayocoba beans were named for Mayocoba in Sinaloa state.

 Rice and beans are an important part of the Central and South American diet.
 You’ll find a version of rice and beans in almost every region.
 El Salvador has Casamiento, Nicaragua has Gallopinto, Brazil has Feijoada, Peru has tacu tacu, I’ve done shrimp, black beans, and rice